 Botswana is a country that I know has so much more to offer then just its breathtaking landscape and lively wildlife, but unfortunately my brother and I only had 48 hours in this country, so we spent it on a safari!!
 It is very difficult to travel all the way to Africa and not do a safari!
 Of course it’s on everyone’s mind, and there is a reason, it is amazing!
 Coming from the United States the only time I’ve seen lions, hippos, crocodiles, giraffes, zebras, or pretty much any wild animal was in a Zoo.
 So getting to seeing all of these animals in the wild was a very surreal experience.
 Chobe National Park in Botswana is famous for their herds of elephants, though they do have the “Big 5” (lion, leopard, elephant, rino, buffalo).
 We saw it all except the leopard unfortunately, however we knew that was very rare to begin with.

 Such a wonder first day, I didn’t know how the second day could get any better.
 Obviously our hopes were up to see a leopard, however our safari driver told us that it had been about a month since they last saw one, so we excepted that wasn’t going to happen.
-So my hopes were just to see some more lions.
-I told my driver this and I am so glad I did!
-We entered the park and he started booking it somewhere.
-My brother and I knew he must have gotten one about a pride of lions because we wasn’t stopping for any other animals, but we were okay with this because we had seen them the day before.
-He did stop along the water so we could see our first buffalo!
-We got super close and that was awesome!
-One of the big 5.
-He then continued on, much deeper into the park than we had gone the day before, and then… a pride of 14 lions!!!!!
-Omg I was so happy.
+So we just told our driver we wanted to see anything, if possible more lions.
+We entered the park and our drive new what he was doing he stepped on the gas and he said hold on.
+He was speaking over the radio in the native langauage and so my brother and I were unsure what was going on.
+We went zooming past herd of elephants, apalla, warthogs, and amazing senery, untill we were way deeper in the park than we had been the day before… then we saw it, a pride of 14 lions!